Nigeria Customs Service

-The Nigeria Customs Service (NCS) is an independent customs service under the supervisory oversight of the Nigerian Ministry of Finance, responsible for the collection of customs revenue, Facilitation of both national and international trade and anti-smuggling activities.
+The Nigeria Customs Service (NCS) is an agency of the Federal Republic of Nigeria, which operates as an independent customs service under the supervisory oversight of the Nigerian Ministry of Finance, responsible for the collection of customs revenue, facilitation of both national and international trade, anti-smuggling and border security activities, with its headquarters at No 2.
+Lake Taal Close, off Tigris Crescent, off Aguiyi Ironsi St, Maitama, Abuja.

-Structure
+Organizational structure

-The NCS is headed by the comptroller general, who oversees the work of six deputy comptrollers general in the following departments:
+The NCS is headed by the Comptroller General, who oversees the work of 9 Deputy Comptrollers-General (DCGs) in the following departments at the NCS Headquarters.